camunda/camunda-docs/optimize/components/userguide/process-KPIs.md

 ![Set KPIs](./img/kpiConfiguration.png)

-Once a report is set as a KPI, its status is visible on the **Dashboards** page as shown.
+Once a report is set as a KPI, its status is visible on the **Dashboards** page.

 ![Processes page](./img/processOverview.png)